lucia-auth/lucia/documentation/content/main/basics/keys.md

 #### OAuth

-Below, you're referencing a user where they're identified with their Github user id when using "github" provider.
+Below, you're referencing a user where they're identified with their GitHub user id when using "github" provider.

 ```ts
 import { auth } from "./lucia.js";